quentinshin34/ds2002-tofork-tvy6kv/README.md

 Try opening and issue and submitting a sample bug report:

-1. Click into the `app/` directory and click into any python file.
+1. Click into the `app/` or `scripts/` directory and click into any file.
 2. Find a line (any line) reference for your bug report.
 3. Click the line number to the left, then the `...` button that appears to the left.
 4. Select "Reference in New Issue"